Arjunj99/4156-Team-Project-2025/README.md

     * I use MockMvc as our API testing framework for integration testing of REST endpoints.
 MockMvc is included with Spring Boot Test dependencies and requires no additional installation.
 MockMvc tests are located in RouteControllerTests.java and execute automatically when running `mvn clean test`.
 Test results are included in the JaCoCo coverage reports generated in /CalorieService/target/site/jacoco/index.html.
 * JaCoCo
     * I use JaCoCo for generating code coverage reports.
+* Mockito
+    * We used Mockito to mock our MockAPIService to do isolated testing of RouteController.
 * Postman
     * We used postman to test that out API works.